eddpeterson/theBucketList/Readme.md

 https://graph.facebook.com/TEST_USER_1_ID/friends/TEST_USER_2_ID?access_token=<get carrols acces token>&method=post
 After you need to login as David and accept the friendship
 * Should call user completed goals percentage only when user is logged in or when the form is being displayed.
+* Facebook login should work automatically.
+Improve how login flow works. # Unplanned and worked already 10 hours http://jessehowarth.com/2011/04/27/ajax-login-with-devise http://stackoverflow.com/questions/5794926/login-with-devise-via-jquery-mobile http://stackoverflow.com/questions/5081322/devise-asks-authentication-for-ajax-request Remove omniauth sign in functionality from views
+* Put all javascript code to javascript files from facebook related functionality

 # TODO: 100 hours initially estimated

-* Facebook login should work automatically.
-Improve how login flow works. # Unplanned and worked already 10 hours http://jessehowarth.com/2011/04/27/ajax-login-with-devise http://stackoverflow.com/questions/5794926/login-with-devise-via-jquery-mobile http://stackoverflow.com/questions/5081322/devise-asks-authentication-for-ajax-request Now need to update user name, email correctly
-Remove omniauth sign in functionality from views
+* If user is logged-in do not display Log in view.
+Do something after you sign in user

+* Need to update user name, email for new users and existing ones as well (because now new users will have only id and token fields)

 * Friends page should contain list of friends using the site # 8 hours
 - with % of accomplished goals # 1 hour